U-Company/python-private-service-layout/README.md

     sudo apt-get install make docker.io docker-compose

-[Here]({{ cookiecutter.service }}/docs/commands.md) you cand find all available commands for communicate with service with a command line.
+[Here](%7B%7B%20cookiecutter.service%20%7D%7D/docs/commands.md) you cand find all available commands for communicate with service with a command line.

-If you have any errors, you can read about [common errors](%7B%7B%20cookiecutter.service%20%7D%7D/docs/errors.md).
-Or you can communicate with Egor Urvanov by UrvanovCompany@yandex.ru or in telegram (@egor_urvanov)
+If you have any errors, you can read about in documentary after project generation.
+You can communicate with Egor Urvanov by UrvanovCompany@yandex.ru or in telegram (@egor_urvanov)

-For the full tutorial go [here](docs/tutorial.md).
+For the full tutorial of service generation you can read [here](docs/tutorial.md).

-## Infrastructure
+## Execution and infrastructure

+To deploy service **WITHOUT** dependencies, just run the docker-compose from the root via make:

+    make run

-To deploy service with dependencies, just run the docker-compose from the root via make:
+To deploy service **WITH** dependencies, just run the docker-compose from the root via make:

     make run-full